Welcome to the campaign to save

 2020.

-ignore the requirements of planning law.
-In 2019 he
+requirements of planning law.
+In 2019 he applied for

-applied for permission to subdivide the pub, only
+permission to subdivide the pub, only opening a

-opening a small part of it as a pub and treating the
+small part of it as a pub and treating the majority as

-majority as his residence.
-This was refused - but
+his residence.
+This was refused - but during the

 subdivided the building anyway, opening a small part